-Labour relations are regulated under the Employment Act.
+Labour relations are regulated under the Employment Act and ILO practices.
+Child labour is not permitted.
 The labour force is plentiful in Malawi and wages are relatively low compared with other African countries.

 A foreign resident requires a permit to reside in Malawi and may not take up employment or engage in any business, profession or other occupation unless his permit authorises such activity.
-A work permit can be processed within 90 days.
+A work permit can be processed within 90 days in respect of key staff or expertise not reasonably available in Malawi.
 Where the level of investment is up to US\$100 000, an investor can obtain work permits for only two key positions.
-For investments in excess of US\$100 000, the investor's requirements for expatriate employees are generally approved and work permits are generally approved if local skills are not available.
+For investments in excess of US\$100 000, the investor's requirements for expatriate employees are generally approved other work permits are generally approved if local skills are not available.